 Corporations constantly make decisions about the organization and allocation of their assets, such as manufacturing facilities.
 Conventionally, a corporation built supply chains with its assets and positioned them with cost and market access considerations.
 Globalization, particularly its outsourcing and offshoring component, has incited a growing disconnection between the manufacturing base and the core base, which mainly includes research and development, finance, marketing, retail, and distribution.
 The term platform corporation is used to describe a variety of multinational corporations that have removed the manufacturing component from their core activities or never had manufacturing in the first place.
 They have done so by focusing on activities that provide the most added value and outsourced or offshored the manufacturing of their products after they are designed.
 Many of them own globally recognized brand names and are actively involved in developing new products.

-The net worth of a platform corporation is thus more a function of their brand names and capacity at innovation than from tangible assets (like factories), outside those heavily involved in mass retailing where commercial real estate assets can be very significant.
+The net worth of a platform corporation is thus more a function of their brand names and capacity for innovation than of tangible assets (like factories), outside those heavily involved in mass retailing where commercial real estate assets can be very significant.
 Low-margin work is usually outsourced, leading to a very flexible supplier base.
-This is reminiscent of the cottage production system that took place in the early phases of the industrial revolution, where many labor-intensive activities (especially in garments) were sub-contracted to households looking for additional income.
+This is reminiscent of the cottage production system that took place in the early phases of the industrial revolution, where many labor-intensive activities (especially in garments) were subcontracted to households looking for additional income.
 Platform corporations particularly thrive in the context described below:

 - Multi-provider competition.
 Platform corporations provide the specification of the products and parts they require, ranging from complex to simple.
 In this context, there is a whole ecosystem of manufacturers that can selectively bid to become suppliers.
-This works to the advantage of platform corporations by keeping costs low and it even create a situation of recurrent overcapacity.
+This works to the advantage of platform corporations by keeping costs low, and it even creates a situation of recurrent overcapacity.

 - Transportation.
 The ability to move goods within the supply chain is controlled by the platform corporation with a variety of efficient transport modes and terminals.